gyaresu/passbolt-api-tools/README.md

 The exported key file and fingerprint will be used in the examples below.

+### Getting Your User ID and Fingerprint
+For scripts that require your Passbolt user ID and GPG fingerprint:

+**PASSBOLT_USER_ID**: Your unique user ID in Passbolt.
+Log in to your Passbolt web interface, go to **Users & Groups**, click on your user entry, and look at the URL in your browser.
+It will look like `https://your-passbolt-instance/app/users/view/8599f576-9775-4ebc-a7cb-d102de1d46dd` - the long string at the end is your user ID.

+**GPG_FINGERPRINT**: Your GPG key fingerprint.
+Log into your Passbolt instance, click on your avatar in the top right, click "Key Inspector", and you'll see your fingerprint in the Keys section (e.g., `03F60E958F4CB29723ACDF761353B5B15D9B054F`).

+**Note**: Some scripts (like `jwt_api_with_bruno_support.py` and `jwt_auth_with_api_test.py`) require the private key to be imported into your local GPG keyring for validation.
+Export your private key from Passbolt, import it with `gpg --import your_private_key.asc`, and the script will validate the fingerprint exists in your keyring before proceeding.

 ### Python Environment
 ```bash
 # Create a new virtual environment